prplecake/jrgnsn.net/wishlist.md

   throws it all over the place)

 ## Stuff for Home
+* Beard trimmer/grooming kit[^1]

+[^1]: It doesn't appear replacement parts for my current kit are
+    available anymore, but if you can think you can find some, my trimmer is a Philips Norelco QC3330.

 ## Tech Stuff
 * A ThunderBolt 3 eGPU Enclosure capable of supporting Nvidia graphics